ritaleite03/FEUP-MEIC-CPM/project_1/README.md

     -   Adds products to the cart by scanning QR codes.
     -   Removes products from the cart.
+    -   Sort products by selection date, name or price.
+    -   Filter products by their category.
+    -   Filter products by their name.
     -   Checkout configuration allows:

         -   Choosing the payment method: NFC or QR Code;